mksaraf/kubernetes-lab-tutorial/content/storage.md

 A volume can only be mounted using one access mode at a time, even if it supports many.
 For example, a NFS volume can be mounted as ReadWriteOnce by a single node or ReadOnlyMany by many nodes, but not at the same time.

-## Volume status
+## Volume state
 When a pod claims for a volume, the cluster inspects the claim to find the volume meeting claim requirements and mounts that volume for the pod.
 Once a pod has a claim and that claim is bound, the bound volume belongs to the pod.

-A volume will be in one of the following status:
+A volume will be in one of the following state:

   * **Available**: a volume that is not yet bound to a claim
   * **Bound**: the volume is bound to a claim